Christmas layoffs feel horrible, but I want to identify a few reasons why things will not be as bad as you might think.

 Look, you are going to find another job.
 It feels icky, but not impossible.
-You might not find your ideal job, but looking for an ideal job is much easier while you being employed (even at a job you are mentally telling yourself isn’t a good fit or temporary at best).
+You might not find your ideal job, but looking for an ideal job is much easier while you were employed (even at a job you are mentally telling yourself isn’t a good fit or temporary at best).

-Laid off workers in Minnesota can collect unemployment benefits for 26 straight weeks.
-Because laid off workers are required to wait one week before collecting, this puts most people in the month of June before benefits will end.
+Laid-off workers in Minnesota can collect unemployment benefits for 26 straight weeks.
+Because laid-off workers are required to wait one week before collecting, this puts most people in the month of June before benefits will end.
 If my intuition is right, you are going to find a job long before June.
 For those that disagree, I encourage more positive thoughts.

 If this doesn’t convince you that the best layoff to experience are Christmas Layoffs, then consider my fourth reason.

 Christmas Layoffs: Best Time Reason #4

 Being laid off during the Christmas holidays is the best time to get laid off because most businesses and companies start over with their budget on January 1.

 This means you are less likely to experience a “we are maxed out” budget excuse.
 For businesses who ramp up in the spring or summer, you are ahead of the curve for them too.

 Christmas Layoffs: Best Time Reason #5